danr/hipspec/README.md

 The default timeout is one second.
 It can be specified with the `-t` or `--timeout` flag.
 With `-t=5`, each theorem prover invocation will be 5 seconds long.
-The timeout can be issued as a double, so `-t=0.1` can be used to get 100 ms timeout.
+The timeout can be issued as a double, so `-t=0.25` can be used to get 250 ms timeout.

 ### Output theories

-Should you wish to inspect the generated theory, you can use `--output` (or `-o`) and make a `proving/` directory.
+Should you wish to inspect the generated theory, you can use `--output` (or `-o`) to make a `proving/` directory.
 Then all relevant files will be put there for you to view.

 ## Authors and contact